Haplogroup E-M35: E-Z827 (E1b1b1b)

 In human genetics, E-Z827, is the name of a major human Y-chromosome DNA haplogroup abundantly found in North Africa, particularly the Maghreb, and to a lesser extent in Horn of Africa, the Near East and Europe.

+E-Z827 (E1b1b1b)

+In human genetics, E-Z827, is the name of a major human Y-chromosome DNA haplogroup abundantly found in North Africa, particularly the Maghreb, and to a lesser extent in Horn of Africa, the Near East and Europe.

 E-V257/E-L19 (E1b1b1b1)

 E-V257* individuals in their samples who were E-V257, but not E-M81.
 A Borana from Kenya, a Marrakesh Berber, a Corsican, a Sardinian, a southern Spaniard and a Cantabrian.
 As mentioned above, (Trombetta, Cruciani, Sellitto & Scozzari 2011) propose that the absence of E-V257* in the Middle East (Yfull found a young one in Iranian Azerbaijan and a different young one in Armenia) makes a maritime movement from northern Africa to southern Europe the most plausible hypothesis so far to explain its distribution.
 Yfull lists 24 individuals, all of whom belong to a single branch that is 30% younger than their common ancestor with M81.